Child & Adolescent Psychopharmacology for Mental Health and School Professionals: A Systemic & Contextual Approach

 About the Presenter

-Lana Kim is an Associate Professor of Marriage, Couple, & Family Therapy in the Department of Counseling Psychology at Lewis & Clark College.
+Lana Kim, PhD, LMFT is an Associate Professor of Marriage, Couple, & Family Therapy in the Department of Counseling Psychology at Lewis & Clark College.
+She uses a systemic lens to think about psychopharmacology and she has extensive clinical experience working with children, adolescents, and parent-child relationships.
 She is a licensed family therapist, is trained and experienced as a medical family therapist, and is an approved supervisor of the American Association of Marriage and Family Therapists.